 We were incorporated under the Company Act (British Columbia) on January 17, 1983.
-The Company Act (British Columbia) was repealed on March 29, 2004 when the Business Corporations Act (British

-Columbia) came into force.
+The Company Act (British Columbia) was repealed on March 29, 2004 when the Business Corporations Act (British Columbia) came into force.
 Accordingly, on June 15, 2004 we filed a transition application under the Business Corporations Act (British Columbia) and received the incorporation number 259067.
-We filed our Notice of Articles, which replaced our Memorandum of Incorporation, with the Registrar of Companies of British Columbia together with our transition application.
-A copy of our Notice of Articles may be obtained from the Registrar of Companies of British Columbia or from our corporate solicitors, Clark Wilson LLP, Suite 900 - 885 West Georgia Street, Vancouver, B.C.
+We filed our Notice of Articles, which replaced our Memorandum of Incorporation, with the Registrar of Companies of British Columbia or from our corporate solicitors, Clark Wilson LLP, Suite 900 - 885 West Georgia Street, Vancouver, B.C.
 V6C 3H1.
 On June 25, 2004, we adopted our current Articles of Incorporation and a copy of which may be obtained from our corporate solicitors, Clark Wilson LLP, Suite 900 - 885 West Georgia Street, Vancouver, B.C.
 V6C 3H1.